pourmand1376/hugopapermod_english/content/posts/2024/Install-GPU-Driver-Ubuntu/index.md

 ![](install-32-bit.webp)
 ![](rebuild-initramfs.webp)
 ![](rebuilding.webp)
-Make sure to hit yes on this screen (default is no):
+Make sure to hit yes on this screen (default is no) - Otherwise, you won't have your GPU driver ready-to-use after restarting your linux machine.
 ![](nvidia-x-driver.webp)
 ![](installed-nvidia-x-driver.webp)